UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 Now recall that our key gets freed in addition to the name payload.
 If we want to access the content again to perform a UAF read, we'd need to predict what happens to the key after it gets freed.
 Luckily, the fastbins provide a way out.
 The first 8 bytes of the allocated content in a fastbin (once freed) point to the next chunk.
 If we could fill the tcache up and make this the first element in the fastbin, we could control the exact content of `key`.
-The next pointer would then be null, and because Rust strings are not C strings (they have a length instead of being null-terminated), the comparison works perfectly fine.
+The next pointer would then be null (setting the first 8 bytes to null), and because Rust strings are not C strings (they have a length instead of being null-terminated), the comparison works perfectly fine.
 With a bit of testing to ensure that both forms would map to the same bucket, the key `0000000033100000000000000000000000000000000000000000000000000000` was found.

 Next up was simply iterating and testing the code.
 I experimentally determined the values I needed to fill up the tcache and no more, (there's some fun/weird allocation shenanigans going on, but that's for a bit later).
 We make the sizes of the id and the name differ to make sure they don't colliide and make our